 Zircher's early career as an illustrator in the genre began with production of several completed works on pen and paper role-playing games as well as early stints with independent comic book publishers.

 Following this he would go on to work largely for Marvel Comics on leading titles like Iron Man, Thunderbolts and New Warriors but also did a considerable amount of work for DC, primarily on Nightwing.
 He continues to work regularly with DC Comics.

-Troy Cummings is another Hoosier-born artist who currently resides in Greencastle, Indiana.
+Troy Cummings is another Hoosier-born artist who continues to live and work right here in Indiana!